savtemp/fs-journal/notes/04-bootstrap.md

     <Section> Row
         <Div> Column

+** a container holds a row (which is a flexbox), the row holds a column

 Container
 - holds the other content of bootstrap (rows and columns)
     - container-fluid = 100% of the page